hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-The &lt;CC190C-CUSTOMS OFFICE OF DEPARTURE.Reference number&gt; shall be EQUAL to the<br />
-&lt;CC190C-CUSTOMS OFFICE OF EXIT.Reference number&gt;.
+The &lt;CC190C-CUSTOMS OFFICE OF DEPARTURE.Reference number&gt; shall be EQUAL to the &lt;CC190C-CUSTOMS OFFICE OF EXIT.Reference number&gt;.

 **Technical Description**